dysmento/raterecords/README.md

-    POST /records          ;; takes a single line with Content-Type text/plain e.g. Lincoln, Abraham, male, brown, 1809-02-12 GET /records/name      ;; returns all records sorted by last name and then first name GET /records/gender    ;; returns all record sorted by gender GET /records/birthdate ;; return all records sorted by date of birth
+    POST /records          ;; takes a single line with Content-Type text/plain e.g. Lincoln, Abraham, male, brown, 1809-02-12 GET /records/name      ;; returns all records sorted by last name and then first name GET /records/gender    ;; returns all record sorted by gender GET /records/birthdate ;; returns all records sorted by date of birth